 Primary Programs and Affiliates

-As a place-based philanthropic initiative, the annual Cummings $30 Million Grant Program seeks to support nonprofits in Essex, Middlesex, and Suffolk counties in eastern Massachusetts.
+As a place-based philanthropic initiative, the annual Cummings $30 Million Grant Program seeks to support nonprofits in eastern Massachusetts' Essex, Middlesex, and Suffolk counties and the Norfolk County cities of Brookline, Dedham, Milton, Needham, Quincy, and Wellesley.
 Each year, this program awards 150 grants to a diverse group of organizations.
 These awards include 125 three-year grants of $30,000–$300,000 each, plus 25 ten-year grants of up to $1,000,000 each.
 These grants fund a wide variety of local causes, including human services, healthcare, social justice, and education.
-Learn more
+Learn more.

 New Horizons Communities